LaunchCodeEducation/data-analysis-curriculum/content/functions/studio/_index.md

    function to return a number with all the digits reversed (e.g. 1234 converts to 4321 and NOT the string `"4321"`).

-   a.
-Add an `if` statement to `reverse_characters` to check the `type` the
+   1. Add an `if` statement to `reverse_characters` to check the `type` the parameter.
-      parameter.
-   b.
-If `type` is `str`, return the reversed string as before.
+   1. If `type` is `str`, return the reversed string as before.
-   c.
-If `type` is `int` or  `float`, convert the parameter to a string, reverse the
-      characters, then convert it back into a number.
+   1. If `type` is `int` or  `float`, convert the parameter to a string, reverse the characters, then convert it back into a number.
-   d.
-Return the reversed number.
+   1. Return the reversed number.
-   e.
-Be sure to print the result returned by the function to verify that your code
-      works for *both strings and numbers*.
+   1. Be sure to print the result returned by the function to verify that your code works for *both strings and numbers*.
 Do this before moving on to the next exercise.